message/iata/PH.md

 - airline crew staying in the aircraft.
 6. Passengers must install the app 'TRAZE' on their personal device before departure.
 7. Suspension of all visa on arrival facilities.
-8. Suspension of all visa exemptions.
+8. Effective 10 February 2022, visa exemptions will be reinstated.